+I love photo sessions with grandparents!
+Give me all the 3 generation photoshoots!
 I am often asked about extending family session–those including siblings, grandparents, cousins.
 And since Grandparents Day is September 12, I figured I should share this information in a blog post.
 While large groups may incur an additional expense, I am happy to include grandparents in photos.

 Simply put, who is more important than a grandparent?!
 I have been blessed with THE BEST GRANDPARENTS in the world.
 Photos of them in their youth, early courtship, as parents, holding me as a baby, at family events as I’m older–all of these images are incredibly dear to me and have made me who I am.

 My sons are close to their grandparents as well.
 My in-laws have taught them this year, spearheading online education so that my boys can continue to see them.
 My boys spend hours Facetiming and Zooming my parents, even sharing their iPad screens to show off their Minecraft worlds (God bless my patient parents!).

 So, yes, to including grandparents in photo sessions!
 Keep reading for more thoughts.

 Kids and grandparents have a special relationship.